-Nearly everyone has had their life touched by cancer, the more than 100 diseases that have in common uncontrolled cell growth of DNA damaged cells.
 According to the American Cancer Society, one out of every three Americans will have some form of cancer during their lifetime.
-While new treatments and early detection have improved the odds of survival, the discovery of new medicines that selectively target cancer cells is still urgently needed.
+While new treatments and early detection have improved the odds of survival for some cancers, the discovery of new medicines that selectively target cancer cells is still urgently needed.

-A primary mission for the Marine Biomedical and Biotechnology Research Program (MBBRP) is to discover marine natural products with utility as medicines or as tools to allow us to better understand the molecular basis of disease.
-This effort has identified over 100 natural products with cancer fighting properties.
+A primary mission of the Marine Biomedical and Biotechnology Research Program (MBBR) is to discover marine natural products with utility as medicines or tools to allow us to better understand the molecular basis of dreaded diseases.
+This effort has identified over 100 natural products with cancer-fighting properties.
 Discodermolide, leiodermatolide, aphrocallistin, dictyostatin and neopeltolide block cells from dividing.
 Manzamine A reduces the invasiveness and resistance to programmed cell death (apoptosis) of pancreatic cancer cells through its effects on vATPases.
+Manzamine A also inhibits autophagy, a process by which cancer cells get nutrients and that may help them escape chemotherapies.
 Microsclerodermin A and spongiatriol target NFκB, an important mediator of inflammation which has a strong link with cancer.
 Some of our compounds prevent mast cells — immune cells that in pancreatic cancer appear to facilitate the initiation and progression of the disease— from degranulating, and thus releasing the growth and blood-vessel-forming factors contained within them.
-Some compounds are under evaluation by pharmaceutical companies for their potential use as drugs.

-Our current focus is to look for treatments for pancreatic cancer, the fourth leading cause of cancer death in the US.
-To achieve this, we are looking beyond compounds that directly kill cancer cells to compounds that can change the tumor microenvironment that facilitates tumor initiation and progression as well as compounds that can enhance or restore the immune response against the tumor.
+Our current focus is to look for treatments for pancreatic cancer, the fourth-leading cause of cancer death in the United States.
+To achieve this, we are looking beyond compounds that directly kill cancer cells to compounds that can change the signaling inside the cancer cell or the tumor microenvironment that facilitates tumor initiation and progression, as well as compounds that can enhance or restore the immune response against the tumor.
 A future focus is to find compounds that target cancer stem cells, which are responsible for the recurrence of tumors after a patient is thought to be cured.

 Our research was highlighted in an episode of the Miami PBS Series Changing Seas titled “Prescription: Oceans.”
 Watch the episode